 Your racial or ethnic origin, sex and sexual orientation, religious or similar beliefs.

-We may also collect information after the shortlisting and interview stage in order to make a final decision on where to recruit:
+We may also collect information after the shortlisting and interview stage in order to make a final decision on where to recruit including criminal record information, references, information regarding qualifications.
+We may also ask about details of any conduct, grievance or performance issues, appraisals, time, and attendance from references provided by you:

 Data about your previous academic and/or employment history, including details of any conduct, grievance or performance issues, appraisals, time and attendance, from references obtained about you from previous employers and/or education providers;